Before jumping into advanced usage, itโ€™s worth getting familiar with the building blocks that form the nekuda SDK public surface.

 Error Hierarchy

-All exceptions inherit from a common NekudaError base class so a single except block can catch everything:
+All exceptions inherit from a common NekudaError base class so a single error handler can catch everything:

 NekudaError

-NEW: The SDK now detects and properly handles HTML error pages (nginx errors, gateway timeouts) that sometimes occur during infrastructure issues.
+The SDK detects and properly handles HTML error pages (nginx errors, gateway timeouts) that sometimes occur during infrastructure issues.

 For a deep-dive see the dedicated Error Handling page.